denny/ShinyCMS-ruby/docs/Configuration.md

 ### AWS S3 - file storage

 User uploaded files can be stored on AWS S3 instead of locally.
-To enable this feature you will need to have an an AWS account, create an S3 bucket, and add the relevant keys to the ENV/config.
+To enable this feature you will need to have an AWS account, create an S3 bucket, and add the relevant keys to the ENV/config.

 ### Bugsnag - error monitoring